arcuru/eideticadb/docs/src/user_guide/concepts/subtrees.md

 ## Subtree History and Merging (CRDT Aspects)

-While EideticaDB uses Merkle-DAGs for overall history, the way data _within_ a Subtree is combined when branches merge relies on Conflict-free Replicated Data Type (CRDT) principles.
+While Eidetica uses Merkle-DAGs for overall history, the way data _within_ a Subtree is combined when branches merge relies on Conflict-free Replicated Data Type (CRDT) principles.
 This ensures that even if different replicas of the database have diverged and made concurrent changes, they can be merged back together automatically without conflicts (though the merge _result_ depends on the CRDT strategy).

 Each Subtree type implements its own merge logic, typically triggered implicitly when an `Operation` reads the current state of the subtree (which involves finding and merging the tips of that subtree's history):